Skip to main content

 Postgraduate entry requirements

-You will need a 2:1 Honours degree or equivalent in any discipline.
+We accept a 2:2 honours degree from a UK university, or an equivalent academic qualification from a similar non-UK institution.
+This degree can be in any subject discipline.
 Non-graduates with very extensive professional experience and/or other prior qualifications may also be considered.

 International qualifications